 Needless to say, you must pick the right product to sell.
 This means that you shouldn’t try to get into an oversaturated market or niche, or worse, try to compete with Amazon.
 Choose products that have enough searches on Google (for this use Google itself, otherwise use other sites such as Spy Fu), make sure you’re not competing against ecommerce giants, and then start designing your strategy.

-Woocommerce is a free open source plugin that can work with any WordPress theme, however this means that to turn your theme into an ecommerce website, you might need to redesign things a lot, and on top of that pay for hosting.
+Woocommerce is a free open source plugin that can work with any WordPress theme, however, this means that to turn your theme into an ecommerce website, you might need to redesign things a lot, and on top of that pay for hosting.
 Woocommerce has the advantage of being more customizable and integratable.

-Shopify has a more straightforward approach, you pay monthly fee of $29, but that includes hosting and you can choose from a variety of themes designed by users (many are paid), and which are already crafted for ecommerce websites.
+Shopify has a more straightforward approach, you pay a monthly fee of $29, but that includes hosting and you can choose from a variety of themes designed by users (many are paid), and which are already crafted for ecommerce websites.
 Shopify is easier to use for beginners and offers a straightforward better ecommerce look.

 Overall, both are great platforms, and there are even others you can choose from.
-It’s just depending on your needs, preferences and expertise.
+It’s just depending on your needs, preferences, and expertise.

-With all these basic aspects on point, you can say you’ve started off on the right foot and you’re following the ecommerce best practices path.
+With all these basic aspects on point, you can say you’ve started on the right foot and you’re following the ecommerce best practices path.

-Appealing Home Page
+Start With Your Home Page

-We should start by stating that although there are a few aspects more important than others, all these tips are meaningful for your store, they are all interconnected and you should try and do all of them.
+We should start by stating that although there are a few aspects more important than others, all these tips are meant for your store, they are all interconnected and you should try and do all of them.
 However, where you decide to start isn’t as important, as long as you do all of them.

-We’ll start off with the look of the website.
+We’ll start with the look of the website.
 Have you ever visited a site that’s very badly designed, hard to navigate, hard to find information and so as a result you leave after five seconds?
 You probably have, and you don’t want your site to be one of those, which don’t follow ecommerce homepage best practices.

 For example, take a look at the image above.
 This is the homepage of a company selling items in the beauty industry.
 The page does not inspire confidence at all, the font is barely readable as the color does not stand out from the background.
 The background is confusing and distracting.
-The side menu is good, it’s categorized well, but the font is blurred and the color is also not in line with the rest of the palette used in the website.
+The side menu is good, it’s categorized well, but the font is blurred and the color is also not in line with the rest of the palette used on the website.
 Finally, we don’t see any images or prices for their products.
 It doesn’t follow ecommerce homepages best practices at all.